In an emergency, or if you or someone you know is in immediate danger, call the police now on 000.

 - 1800RESPECT National Sexual Assault, Domestic Family Violence Counselling Service: a national telephone and online counselling and referral service.
 Phone: 1800 737 732.

-- Men’s Domestic Violence Helpline: provides counselling and referrals for male perpetrators, as well as male victims of family and domestic violence.
+- Men’s Domestic Violence Helpline: provides telephone information and referrals for men who are concerned about their violent and abusive behaviours, and for male victims of family and domestic violence in Western Australia.
 Phone: 1800 000 599.

-- Women’s Domestic Violence Helpline: provides support and counselling for women experiencing family and domestic violence (including referrals to women’s refuges).
+- Women’s Domestic Violence Helpline: provides support for women, with or without children, who are experiencing family and domestic violence in Western Australia (including referrals to women’s refuges).
 Phone: 1800 007 339.

 - MensLine Australia: 24/7 support for men and boys dealing with family and relationship difficulties.
 Support for men who are concerned that their behaviour is hurting the people they care about.
 Phone: 1300 78 99 78.

 - Sexual Assault Resource Centre: provides a range of free services to people affected by sexual violence.
 Phone: (08) 6458 1828 or free call 1800 199 888.